contentful/marketplace-partner-apps/apps/bynder/README.md

 ## Installing
 The following will need to be configured on the app configuration page:
- - Provide Bynder URL of your account
+ - Provide Bynder URL of your asdf account
  - Select the types assets can be selected
  - Select the Compact View Mode user will use to select their assets.
 See the [documentation](https://developer-docs.bynder.com/ui-components) for more info on what the various modes do.
 The `SingleSelectFile` modes must be used if the user needs to select a specific derivative. `MultiSelect` allows a user to select multiple images from the dialog at one time, other modes can select multiple assets however the model must be open per asset selection.